School of Church Music and Worship

 Students must demonstrate competency in at least two research languages chosen under the guidance of the student’s supervisor.
 English may not serve as one of the two research languages, nor may any native language that does not directly pertain to the student’s area of research.
 The first research language should be completed by the end of the first year of reading seminars and the second research language by the conclusion of the second year.

-Students may participate in the program as a residential student on the Fort Worth campus or, as part of a three-year educational experiment approved by the Association of Theological Schools, online through live video web conferencing.
+Students may participate in the program as residential students on the Fort Worth campus or, as part of a three-year educational experiment approved by the Association of Theological Schools, online through live video web conferencing.

 Doctoral students must maintain an overall grade point average of 3.30.